tzaeschke/phtree/README.md

 - During extraction, we can use the `PhQuery.nextEntryReuse()` method that is available in every iterator.
 It reuse `PhEntry` objects and key objects by resetting their content.
 Several calls to `nextEntryReuse()` may return the same object, but always with the appropriate content.
 The returned object is only valid until the next call to `nextEntryReuse()`.
 The disadvantage is that the key and `PhEntry` objects need to be copied if they are needed locally beyond the next call to `nextEntryReuse()`.

 Another way to reduce GC is to reuse the iterators when performing multiple queries.
 This can be done by calling `PhQuery.reset(..)`, which will abort the current query and reset the iterator to the first element that fits the min/max values provided in the `reset(..)` call.
-This can be useful because an iterator consists of more than hundred Java objects.
+This can be useful because an iterator consists of more than a hundred Java objects.
 In some scenarios this increased overall performance of about 20%.

 ### Iterators (PH2)